 The Battle of the Imjin River and Being Taken as a POW

-Harry Hawksworth's B Company, Gloucestershire Regiment fought the Chinese from Hill 144 until he was told to retreat to Hill 235 (Gloster Hill) in order to join with A Company and Captain Anthony Farrar-Hockley's troops.
-Due to the quick retreat, most of the troops had to leave their extra ammunition in the valleys below.
-Harry Hawksworth used six crates of two inch mortars to fend off Chinese troops.
-Once all ammunition was used, Captain Farrar-Hockley gave the order "every man to fight for themselves," but everyone became prisoners of war (POWs).
+Harry Hawksworth's B Company, Gloucestershire Regiment, fought the Chinese from Hill 144 until he was told to retreat to Hill 235 (Gloster Hill) in order to join with A Company and Captain Anthony Farrar-Hockley's troops.
+He shares how most of the troops had to leave their extra ammunition in the valleys below due to the quick retreat.
+He describes how he used six crates of two-inch mortars to fend off Chinese troops.
+Once all ammunition was used, he recalls that Captain Farrar-Hockley gave the order "every man to fight for themselves," but everyone became prisoners of war (POWs).

 Henry T. Pooley

 Henry T Pooley describes his first patrol near Hill 355 on the front lines.
 He describes the geography of the area including a nearby minefield.
 He discusses the respect shown between the Chinese and the Australian soldiers on the battlefield.

 Revisiting Korea and Memories

 Henry T Pooley remembers his return to Korea in 2000.
 He recounts his amazement at the progress and compares it to his time in 1952.
 He shares his memories of the destruction and his hope that Korea reunites during his lifetime.